 To say something like this before a major requires a ton of confidence, and then to back it up with the win, well…enough said.

-Key takeaway: In your next tournament, see yourself succeeding (at whatever you view as success) as a real possibility.
-If you can’t see it happening before you hit your first tee shot, it probably won’t.
+Key takeaway: The more you can tell yourself of what you WILL achieve, the more you make it a self-fulfilling prophecy.
+In your next tournament, see yourself succeeding (at whatever you view as success) and tell yourself of what you are capable of.
+If you can’t see it happening or say it to yourself before you hit your first tee shot, it probably won’t happen.

 2. Brooks Has No Expectations For Each Round